wangwei86609/osmanthus/README.md

 ```
  ## Multiple Thread to run rules
-If you want to rule rules with multiple thead model, you have to use the "Parallel" node to help us to create more than one line, xml code as below：
+If you want to run rules with multiple thead model, you have to use the "Parallel" node to help us to create more than one line, xml code as below：
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <flow id="multiflow">